TaxDome Pricing 2026: Plans, Costs & The Modular Uku Alternative

 While they offer a $100/month option for Pro plan seasonal staff, this is only available after purchasing annual seats.
 This structure encourages firms to commit long-term but can be challenging for those with variable needs.

-Uku’s Approach: Uku provides true monthly billing flexibility across all tiers, allowing firms to add or remove users as needed.
+Uku’s Approach: Uku provides true monthly billing flexibility across all plans, allowing firms to add or remove users as needed.

 With a 23% discount for annual billing but no requirement to commit, firms can choose the option that fits their cash flow.
 This enables firms to start small and scale gradually.